meadsteve/meadsteve.github.io/_posts/2022-09-12-making-python-fast-for-free.markdown

 ## Testing the compiled code

-## Backwards compatability breaks - a new major version
+## Backwards compatability breaks - a new major version?

+### Native classes can't be used as a base class for inheritence
+### Luckily a decorator can be added to enabled inheritence

 ## Was it worth it?
 The results